CNRGH/annotwg/README.md

 cd annotwg
 conda env create -f annotwgcondaenv.yml conda activate annotwg
-./install.sh # or ./install.sh --prefix /path/to/my/install/ (see './install.sh -h' for more details)
-annotwg -h # to check if the install worked
+./install.sh --prefix "${CONDA_PREFIX}" # to install in the active conda env. see './install.sh -h' for more details annotwg -h # to check if the install worked
 ```